priyanka-banik/BookWorm/README.md

 # BookWorm

 About the platform:
-1)A python developed gui used to develop audiobooks from PDFs.
-2)The audiobooks can be generated once,saved and played whenever required laterwards.
-3)Voice automated searches help the user to clear their doubts.
-DEPENDENCIES FOR CONVERSIONS:
+1)A python developed gui used to develop audiobooks from PDFs.\n 2)The audiobooks can be generated once,saved and played whenever required laterwards.\n 3)Voice automated searches help the user to clear their doubts.\n DEPENDENCIES FOR CONVERSIONS:
 1) FOR PDF TO IMAGE:
       (a) Install ghostscript and imagemagick